 A mixture of old and new, Nerja is a beautiful and popular seaside resort town on the Costa del Sol in southern Spain.
-This typical Andalusian white village is nestled on an attractive, rocky coastline – with several excellent beaches – and hugged by the scenic Sierra Almijara Mountains.
+This typical Andalusian white village is nestled on an attractive, rocky coastline.
+And what makes it one of the best places to visit in Spain are its several excellent beaches, dramatic natural beauty and the scenic Sierra Almijara Mountains.

 However, there is much more to this lovely destination than just sea, sand and scenery.
-The following are just seven of the things to do in Nerja, making it the ideal location for your next Spanish holiday.
+Check out these 12 best things to do in Nerja, Spain: an Andalusian white village.

 1. Nerja Historic Centre

 Nerja’s Historic Centre offers several narrow and charming streets, winding through the town and lined by attractive white, traditional Andalusian buildings.
 Unlike the more modern, resort areas of Nerja, the historic centre feels like a village in itself, with the well-kept homes, blossoming geraniums and bougainvillea lining the streets.
 Many of these streets have been pedestrianized, making for a pleasant and enjoyable stroll, especially to the east of the iconic Balcón de Europa.
 While the original village of Nerja was built on a hillside, the gradient of the streets is still pleasant for a stroll in the sunshine.

 In the historic centre, you can visit the town’s 17th century El Salvador church or the Nuestra Señora de las Angustias Hermitage, dating back to the 16th century, with attractive paintings by the artist Alonso Cano.
 After your walk, enjoy a rest in one of the pretty plazas or stop for a refreshing cup of coffee in one of the many bars along your way.
 Sample the local tapas for a varied light meal in one of the many traditional tapas bars.